 Ethereum JSON-RPC

-JSON-RPC is a lightweight, stateless protocol for remote procedure calls (RPC).
-It establishes guidelines for processing various data structures and is available on multiple transports.
-CosVM facilitates JSON-RPC over HTTP and WebSocket.
+The API offered by the Server enables users to establish a connection with the blockchain and engage with the EVM.
+This grants direct access to Ethereum-formatted transactions, allowing users to read or send them to the network.
+This functionality is unique to and not available on other Cosmos chains. is a lightweight, stateless protocol for remote procedure calls (RPC).
+It establishes guidelines for processing various data structures and is available on multiple transports. facilitates over HTTP and WebSocket.
 To enable transports, users can utilize command-line flags or the app.toml configuration file.
-JSON (RFC 4627) is employed as the data format.
+JSON () is employed as the data format.
+More on Ethereum JSON-RPC:

-CosVM is compatible with a wide range of standard web3 JSON-RPC APIs, allowing seamless integration with existing Ethereum-compatible web3 tools via HTTP.
+is compatible with a wide range of standard web3 JSON-RPC APIs, allowing seamless integration with existing Ethereum-compatible web3 tools via HTTP.
 The Ethereum JSON-RPC APIs utilize a namespace system, categorizing RPC methods based on their specific purposes.
 Each method name is constructed by combining the namespace, an underscore, and the actual method name within that namespace.
 As an illustration, the eth_call method is located within the eth namespace.
-The activation of RPC methods can be selectively granted on a per-namespace level.
-Find below the JSON-RPC namespaces supported on CosVM or head over to the documentation for the individual API endpoints and their respective curl commands on the JSON-RPC Methods page.
+The activation of can be selectively granted on a per-namespace level.
+Find below the JSON-RPC namespaces supported on or head over to the documentation for the individual API endpoints and their respective curl commands on the JSON-RPC Methods page.

 The web3